 When you’re under the pump, working too hard and can’t wait for that moment of respite, your system is under stress.
 It’s the time when chronic fatigue creeps in, you notice you’re a bit flat and everything feels a drudge.
 This is where exercise and meditation can help.

 How you manage your state of mind at this time is critical.
 Prolonged stress dampens our immune system, and we become more susceptible to falling foul of the latest virus doing the rounds.
 It also dampens our mood.
 We are more irritable, our enthusiasm has washed out to sea and we are more prone to symptoms of anxiety and depression.

 This is where maintaining your brain health is so important.
-Following a healthy brain lifestyle incorporates those activities to help build your stress resistance, providing that extra coating of Teflon to ward off the impact of excessive stress.
+Following a healthy-brain lifestyle incorporates those activities to help build your stress resistance, providing that extra coating of Teflon to ward off the impact of excessive stress.

 When teaching brain fitness I use the NAMES® acronym as a reminder of what counts.
 There is no single food, exercise or activity that guarantees freedom from stress.
 It comes from implementing a smorgasbord of healthy nutrition, keeping a positive attitude, stretching our mental muscle, getting enough exercise and enough sleep.